alanmitchell/file-to-bmon/docs/script_docs.md

 ### Testing Reader Classes

 A utility script is available that allows you test your Reader class before deployment.
-The script is `tools/test_reader.py` is example usage is
+The script is `tools/test_reader.py`.
+Example usage is:

     python3 test_reader.py gvea /home/user12/data/testfile.csv